misotanni/misotanni.github.io/fjs/en/math.md

 The numbers *p* and *q* are already prime, so this also already is their prime factorization using the Fundamental Theorem of Arithmetic.

 This is an immediate contradiction, since by the Fundamental Theorem of Arithmetic, the decomposition of any positive integer into primes is unique, and here we have two different prime factorizations of the same positive integer.
 The only case where this is not a contradiction is if *n*, *m* are both zero.
 Then the positive integer in question is 1.
-But this is a contradiction with the assumption that *n*, *m* are both nonzero. $$\qedsymbol$$
+But this is a contradiction with the assumption that *n*, *m* are both nonzero. $$\qed$$

 **Corollary.** Taking *p* = 2, *q* = 3, we obtain the statement for octaves and perfect twelfths, equivalent to the statement for octaves and perfect fifths.
 This implies that a "circle" of just 3/2 fifths never closes.